Netting Is it

 0800 807 060 to report pollution and illegal fishing load it to your mobile now!)

-areas, enforcement if normally the job of the Local Sea Fisheries Committee.
+areas, enforcement was formerly the job of the Local Sea Fisheries Committee.

 Fisheries Committees were first established in the late 19th century, for the